$89 Adults/$59 Children 6 - 15yrs

 Looking for More Information?

-Learn more About Us and check out our Top Five Reasons to Take a Tour with Southeast Sea Kayaks.
+Learn more About Us and check out our Top Five Reasons to Take a Tour with Southeast Sea Kayaks, or browse our Blog for lots of information about kayaking and Ketchikan.
 Got a question?
 Call us on 1-800-287-1607 or email us anytime, or checkout our FAQ page.
 Already booked?
 Check out our Tips for Trips to help make the most of your day in Ketchikan.